Quintet (film): Reception

-According to a report in Daily Variety, the film was "a financial disaster."
+According to a report in Daily Variety, the film was "a financial disaster".

 Reviews were mostly negative.
-Roger Ebert gave the film two stars out of four, calling it "a puzzlement, and not a very interesting one."
-Gene Siskel awarded one-and-a-half stars out of four, writing "These are metaphors that college filmmakers wouldn't consider making into movies, but Altman somehow considers this profound.
+Roger Ebert gave the film two stars out of four, calling it "a puzzlement, and not a very interesting one".
+Gene Siskel awarded one-and-a-half stars out of four, writing, "These are metaphors that college filmmakers wouldn't consider making into movies, but Altman somehow considers this profound.
 Actually, his script is derivative of the Italian comedy The Tenth Victim and Harlan Ellison's sci-fi parable A Boy and His Dog."
-Variety called it "Robert Altman's latest impenetrable exercise in self-indulgence."
+Variety called it "Robert Altman's latest impenetrable exercise in self-indulgence".

-Stanley Kauffmann of The New Republic described Quintet as- 'paralyzingly stupid: stupefied with a mumbling guttural prententiousness'.
+Stanley Kauffmann of The New Republic described Quintet as "paralyzingly stupid: stupefied with a mumbling guttural pretentiousness".

-Vincent Canby of The New York Times wrote "Quintet is depressing not because it's about the end of the world, but because its artistic vision is feeble.
+Vincent Canby of The New York Times wrote, "Quintet is depressing not because it's about the end of the world, but because its artistic vision is feeble.
 Yet it's the work of one of the most original, vital, enterprising directors of our time.
 How to reconcile these facts?
 I'm not sure they can be."
-Gary Arnold of The Washington Post declared "Robert Altman's 'Quintet, now at area theaters, earns a little five-sided niche next to Zardoz and The Heretic in the '70s memory album of pseudo-profound fiascoes."
+Gary Arnold of The Washington Post declared, "Robert Altman's Quintet, now at area theaters, earns a little five-sided niche next to Zardoz and The Heretic in the '70s memory album of pseudo-profound fiascoes."
 Pauline Kael of The New Yorker lamented that Altman was "giving weight to scenes that he would have treated as comedy skits only a few years ago ... with dialogue such as the diabolical Gassman's 'Hope is an obsolete word,' contrasted with the inspirational music as Newman presses on northward, it's like a Monty Python show played at the wrong speed."

-Charles Champlin of the Los Angeles Times, however, wrote in a positive review:

-"It invites easy charges that it is self-indulgent and pretentious.
+Charles Champlin of the Los Angeles Times, however, wrote in a positive review: "It invites easy charges that it is self-indulgent and pretentious.
 Yet I am bound to say that I was fascinated by it.
 Like it or not, it is a true tour de force of film-making, an exercise in tone and atmosphere sustained from start to finish."

 Jack Kroll wrote in Newsweek: "It's clear that the game of Quintet is Altman's metaphor for the erosion of art, philosophy and the humane activities of civilization.
 That's one of the weaknesses of the film - the game itself can't bear this symbolic weight ...
-But this is transcended by the strong acting and by the great beauty and hyponotic rhythm of the film."
+But this is transcended by the strong acting and by the great beauty and hypnotic rhythm of the film."

-On Rotten Tomatoes, the film has an approval rating of 20% based on 10 reviews.
+On Rotten Tomatoes, the film has an approval rating of 27% based on 11 reviews.